 1 The Small Arms Survey was established in 1999 as a project of the Graduate Institute of International and Development Studies in Geneva.
-The main aim of the survey is to combat illicit arms, armed violence, and terrorism by the collaboration of governments and international agencies (Small Arms Survey, 2019-2023 Strategy Document) therefore the results of this survey were omitted from the research as it only focused on lawful firearms.
+The main aim of the survey is to combat illicit arms, armed violence, and terrorism by the collaboration of governments and international agencies (Small Arms Survey, 2019-2023 Strategy Document) therefore the results of this survey were omitted from the research, due to the Survey's focus on unlawful firearms.